steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 ```

 Continue to follow these steps until all data and functions are moved from the GenServer to the `BookStore` module.

-Here is what a completed refactoring could look like:
+# Completed Refactoring for Extract Module

 ```elixir
 defmodule BookStore do